Haydn7/code-assignments-public/Solution and workflow.md

 * This can be done with a single einsum.
 * Think I am missing something from the description as the solution seems simple, will check with AI.
 * To save time, I will not write a unit test script for this.
-* The description of IntervalBoundsPropagation.propagate_bounds weight shape is not consitent with the weights of the SimpleNeuralNetwork weights, which are created using torch.empty(hidden_sizes[0], input_dim)
+* The description of IntervalBoundsPropagation.propagate_bounds weight shape is not consistent with the weights of the SimpleNeuralNetwork weights, which are created using torch.empty(hidden_sizes[0], input_dim)

 ### Uses of AI